Jim Provenzano

-Jim Provenzano (born December 6, 1961) is an American author, playwright, photographer and currently an editor with the Bay Area Reporter.
+Jim Provenzano (born December 6, 1961) is an American author, playwright, and photographer who is currently an editor with the Bay Area Reporter.

 Life and work

 Born in Queens, New York, Provenzano was raised in Ashland, Ohio and attended Kent State University from 1979–80 as a theater major, a summer internship at Porthouse Theatre in Akron, where he performed the title role in a 1980 production of The Who's musical Tommy.

 After transferring to Ohio State University in 1981, he graduated with a bachelor of fine arts in dance in 1985.
 While a student, he created stage works and video adaptations of dances, performed in works by fellow students and guest teachers Mark Taylor, Stephen Koester, Terry Creach.
 He received summer scholarships from the Dayton Ballet and Bill Evans Dance Company at Allegheny College.

 In 1985-1986 he lived in Pittsburgh and worked and toured with the Pittsburgh Dance Alloy.
 He also directed two Sam Shepard plays, Cowboy Mouth and Action as well as original performance works, in his rented expansive loft with theater seats.

 After moving to New York City in 1986, he performed with various modern dance choreographers, including Steve Gross and Bill Cratty, touring with Cratty's company for a year, and at The Yard on Martha's Vineyard in 1987.

 Provenzano created his own dance, music and performance works from 1987–92 in New York and performed at Franklin Furnace, P.S.
 122, Dance Theatre Workshop, Highways in Santa Monica, and several other venues.
 In 1988, he directed a New Jersey production of As Is.
 With a fellowship in Interdisciplinary Arts, he wrote, composed and set-designed the musical, Under the River, set in the World Trade Center's PATH station.
 It played at the Ohio Theatre in September 1998, produced with Theatre Tweed.

 In 1989 he began working as the publisher's assistant for OutWeek magazine and also contributed his first news and arts stories for editors Michelangelo Signorile, Sarah Pettit, and Gabriel Rotello.
 In 1990, he became the editor of the publication's offshoot Hunt, an entertainment weekly, before both publications folded in July 1991.

 Many of his former coworkers, including Dale Peck, Troy Masters and Walter Armstrong went on to continue publishing journalism and novels.
 During that time, he was also a member of both ACT UP and Queer Nation, participating in protests for both organizations.
 He also wrote freelance arts features for Frontiers, The Advocate, High Performance and San Francisco Sentinel, including interviews with Clive Barker, Chita Rivera, and Paul Bartel.